niooii/niooii/README.md

-# I make many things, perhaps
+# I make some things